-25 of the Best Examples of Effective FAQ Pages
+25 Best Examples Of Effective FAQ Pages

 The FAQs section of UCAS is simple, scaled back, and concise.

-It also includes a useful prompt to ask if the information was useful and to gather user feedback for improving the resource.
+It includes a prompt to ask if the information was helpful and to gather user feedback to improve the resource.

+This type of first-party/direct user feedback loop is excellent as it demonstrates a willingness to refine and improve the FAQ section iteratively.

 10. DaysOutGuide